se-edu/learningresources/contents/naturalLanguage/nl.md

 ![Constituency Parse](constituencyParse.png "Constituency Parse") <br/>
 From the parts-of-speech tags, a tree-structured representation of grammar can be produced.
-This tree is the result of a _constituency parse_, an task of recognizing a sentence and assigning a syntactic structure to it.
+This tree is the result of a _constituency parse_, a task of recognizing a sentence and assigning a syntactic structure to it.
 From the tree we can see that the complex phrase 'word-level parts-of-speech' is simply a _noun phrase_.
 Incidentally, this is how Microsoft Word checks for grammatical errors<sup>[6](#footnote6)</sup>.
 Any tree that cannot be parsed may be grammatically incorrect or difficult to understand.